Scalynko/TamaParaGenerator/README.md

   to the data generator.
 - `Stage`: character's stage; `5` is adult, any under that is not breedable
 - `IsJade`: is character Jade Forest-exclusive
-- `IsWave3`: is character exclusive in Orange Tropics and White Glacier
+- `IsWave3`: is character Orange Tropics-exclusive and White Glacier-exclusive
 - `IsExternal`: is character from Lab Tama
 - `EyePos`: an array of two elements, X and Y position of eye sprite relative to top left of body sprite.
 All eye sprites should have the same dimensions.